 Punctuality: It is the most important attribute to be followed and maintained by the student throughout his/her life which for sure will lead to the path of success.
-Students who arrive late by 10mins after the attendance will be marked absent unless there is a valid reason (medical/personal emergency) at the discretion of the Head of the Department.
+Students who arrive

 Class Participation: A student's overall growth and personality development is based on his/her involvement in the class not just by mere presence but rather being interactive through questioning that will lead to propagation of ideas, initiation of thought-provoking process and much more that will provide a wholesome enriched classroom experience.
 Therefore, students are advised to be more attentive so that they learn from one another and develop quality-based knowledge.